mizraith/SNIPE_mizraith/README.md

 _SLC commands use [D7] and [D8] and [D9] by default on a nano._
 #### SLC1, SLC2, SLC3
 - **description:** Stack Light Color.
 Sets the stack light color.
 - **input argument:** ? or color value as a hexadecimal string.
 0xRRGGBB.
-The leading '0x' is required.
-If not properly formatted, will be ignored.
+The leading '0x' is required!
+If not properly formatted, will return a value error.
 Setting to 0x0 will turn the color "black", or off.
+Case insensitive.
   **example:**
   - command: `>SLC1:0xFF0000`
   - response:`@SLC1:0xFF0000`   The LED on STack Light 1 is now RED.